vladovichsvetlana/dicebreaker/README.md

 Buildpacks will get generated.
 All future dependencies will be generated too (python and node.js).
 They install future dependencies that are needed outside of the requirements file.

-Github is then connected after clicking on "Deploy" button. hub.
+Github is then connected after clicking on "Deploy" button.

 The name of the correct repositery would need to be chosen first.
 It should then need to be connected via "Connect" button.
 The choice of the automatic and manual deployment will be offered too.